Brisket can be one of the toughest cuts of meat to master.

 Spritz the Smoked Brisket

-Keeping the brisket moist throughout the long cooking process can be quite a challenge.
-Some electric smokers require using a water pan to retain moisture.
+Keeping the brisket moist throughout the cooking process can be challenging.

-However, the best way to retain and add moisture to the smoked brisket is to spritz the meat.
-This entails using a spray bottle and a form of liquid to prevent the meat from drying out.
+However, the best way to retain and add moisture to the brisket is to use a brisket spray.
+This entails using a spray bottle and a liquid to prevent the meat from drying out.
+Make sure you don’t spritz in the first 60 minutes, which allows the crust to form, then spritz every 45 minutes.

 Use a Dry Rub